Saint-Mesmin, Vendée: Hundred Years' War.

 In 1360, at the beginning of the century of conflict between the Plantagenets and the Capetians, which partly took place in Poitou, Normandy and Aquitaine, during the Hundred Years' War which opposed the English and the French, Jehan de Montfaucon, on March 20, is said knight and lord of the land of Saint-Mesmin, and Le Terrier, in the municipality of Mouilleron-en-Pareds, bailiwick of Vouvant and Mervent.

 A royal ordinance of 19 July 1367 prescribed to fortify the strongholds of Poitou.

 The castle, which was built in the middle of the 13th century, really stands on this stronghold to consolidate.

 Fortification for the war, but also for the purpose of repelling the idle mercenaries, in times of peace, who plunder in the countryside, raping and peddling diseases in organized gangs, waiting to be at the service of a military army. a king who would resume the conflict.
 Five underground refuges have been inventoried at the so-called places: Purchain, Montboisé, Audrière, La Grossière, La Limouzinière.

 In 1370, Pierre de Montfaulcon, knight, married Jeanne de Bazoges.
 Their daughter, Ide, is the wife of William II d'Appelvoisin, knight of the order of the Tiercelet, lord d'Appelvoisin (Saint-Paul-en-Gâtine, 79) and Bois Chapeleau (La Chapelle-Thireuil, 79) which served in 1385 in the company of Guillaume L'Archeveque, sire of Parthenay.

 Following the Order of 1367, Pierre de Montfaucon would have undertaken important fortification work at the castle of Saint-Mesmin, between 1372 and 1375.

 16th Century

 In 1513 - Family Du Plessis de la Bourgognière.
-Louise de Montfaucon, daughter of Jacques de Montfaucon and Marie de Feschal, marries Charles Du Plessis de la Bourgognière.
+Louise de Montfaucon, daughter of Jacques de Montfaucon and Marie de Feschal, married Charles Du Plessis de la Bourgognière.

 In 1575 - Family De Vaudrey de Saint-Phal.
 The seigneury goes through marriage in the family De Vaudrey de Saint-Phal, which will retain until 1650.

 17th Century

 In 1650 - Family Petit de la Guierche.
-On March 7, 1650, Gilbert Petit, knight, councilor of the king, acquires the land Saint-Mesmin near Georges De Vaudrey de Saint-Phal.
+On 7 March 1650 Gilbert Petit, knight, councilor of the king, acquired the land Saint-Mesmin near Georges De Vaudrey de Saint-Phal.